torrespro/AutoQuality-Playground/quality-rules/errorprone-bugpatterns/docs/OverdueTodoReminder.md

-## BugPattern: OverdueTodoReminder
+# BugPattern: OverdueTodoReminder

-This BugPattern detects TODO comments in Java source code and sends reminders if more than 30 days have passed since the TODO was created.
+This BugPattern detects TODO comments in Java source code and raises an error if more than 30 days have passed since the TODO was created.

 ### Summary

-The `OverdueTodoReminder` BugPattern identifies TODO comments that have surpassed their designated completion date.
-It assists in enforcing timely completion of tasks by notifying developers when overdue TODOs are present in the codebase.
+The `OverdueTodoReminder` BugPattern identifies overdue TODO comments, signaling critical issues that must be resolved promptly to maintain code quality and completeness.

 ### Example